-The seventh edition of International IDEA's GSoD Indices covers the period 1975-2022.
+The ninth edition of International IDEA's GSoD Indices covers the period 1975-2024.
 The data set covers the period since the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights took effect in 1976, using 1975 as a reference point.
+Moreover, the data set starts with a period that is often referred to as 'the third wave of democratization' (Huntington 1991) in the democratization literature.